App Control: Can the agent run on a clustered Hyper-V host server?

-No, Hyper-V servers running CSV (Clustered Shared Volumes) are not supported, because the agent will be unable to detect changes that occur on one node of the cluster on the other nodes.
+No, Hyper-V Servers running CSV (Clustered Shared Volumes) are not supported.
+This is due in part to the Agent being unable to detect the changes between different nodes of the Cluster.

-Essentially, in a CSV (Clustered Shared Volumes) environment, the agent’s inventory will not be fully accurate.
-When changes are made to one node, the agent running on the other node will not be aware of the change (modifications happen without CB Protection agent seeing), thus when that file goes to execute from the other node, the file will be seen as new and will block in high or medium enforcement if the file is not globally approved.
+Essentially, in a CSV (Clustered Shared Volumes) environment the Agent’s inventory will not be fully accurate.
+When changes are made to one node, the Agent running on the other node will not be aware of the change.

 The filter driver on the Hyper-V host can also change the direct access of the shared disks and change them to indirect storage, making the communication with the disks very slow.
-This would have a huge negatrive effect on the VM's running on the host.
+This would have a very negative effect on the performance of the VM's running on the host.